BurdetteLamar/minitest_log/README.md

 Verdict methods are described below.

-For each is shown:
+For each the following is given:

 - The method's syntax.
-- An example test using the method.
+- An example test using the method, including both passing and failing verdicts.
 - The log output by the example test.
 - Descriptive text, adapted from [docs.ruby-lang.org](https://docs.ruby-lang.org/en/2.1.0/MiniTest/Assertions.html)